rciam/simplesamlphp-module-themevanilla/README.md

   - $btn-footer-border: border color of button that is in the footer

 * `themevanilla/www/resources/sass/_colors.scss`
   In this file you can add or change color settings.

 * `themevanilla/www/resources/sass/_idps_buttons.scss`
-In this file you can add or modify settings that are related with the login buttons that have a logo.
+  In this file you can add or modify settings that are related with the buttons of the selected subset of IdPs.

-After you change this file you need to produce the css file that the browser will serve.
+After you change any of these files you need to produce the css file that the browser will serve.
 You can do that by running: `sass --update sass:css`, as mentioned above.

 Please, check the help page of the cli tool sass if you want to use more compiling options.